 This can be extended to work exchanges, internships, or any other short-term work you can find.
 Sites like Workaway, Volunteerhq, Helpx offer tons of opportunities all over the world.
 Deviating a little, one can consider online work, that can enable extended stays in a single place.

 The goal is to try and get an inclusive feeling into the community and culture, standing in their shoes before photographing their homes.
+More in-depth info on volunteering here.

 Being picky when traveling is the one biggest art killers.
 Compatibility of body and mind in extreme of conditions is the greatest tool you can ever have.
 A travel photographer needs to endure heat, rain, snow, and hail alike and still be ready to go.